pdf-association/pdf-issues/docs/32000-2-2020/clause12.md

 <p>Transition effects, similar to the page transitions described earlier, may be specified as transition actions that are part of the <b>NA</b> or <b>PA</b> sequence; see 12.6.4.15, "Transition actions".</p>

-<p>If the user requests to navigate to another page (regardless of whether there is a current node) and that page’s dictionary contains a <b>PresSteps</b> entry, the following shall occur:</p>
+<p>If the user requests to navigate to another page (regardless of whether there is a current node) and that page's dictionary contains a <b>PresSteps</b> entry, the following shall occur:</p>

 <ol class="alphalist" style="counter-reset: list-item 1;">
   <li>